mikeizbicki/cmc-csci143/topic_04_SQL_1/README.md

             - no integration of many concepts which have only loosely been covered in class
             - no fighting weird error messages
             - the purpose of covering docker was so that we could introduce PostgreSQL
-        - 3 hw/quizzes
         - midterm (SQL only, no docker)
-            - takehome exam (tentatively Mar 7-12)
+            - takehome exam (maybe Mar 7-11, maybe Mar 14-25)
+            - designed to take < 1 hour
             - scores usually very good
     1. 6 weeks: how to make SQL fast